50 iconic rock venues across the world

 A recent victim of the COVID-19 pandemic, the Boardwalk, in Sheffield, England, closed down in early 2020 after decades of rock.
 A small bar with a stage in the back, the venue is known as the birthplace of The Clash, who played their first show here, and is also closely linked to the Arctic Monkeys and Joe Cocker.
 A recent petition seeks to have the building landmarked rather than turned into commercial space, much to the relief of music fans everywhere.

 Built into an old limestone quarry in Rattvik, Sweden, Dalhalla rocks, in the most literal way possible.
 Though the venue, which has amazing natural acoustics, usually hosts opera performances, a handful of rock groups have also stepped on the stage.
-Most recently, Deep Purple, Judas Priest, and The Hives have all held concerts here.
+Deep Purple, Judas Priest, and The Hives have all held concerts here in recent years.

 In 1994, Rod Stewart made history when his free New Year's Eve concert held at Copacabana Beach drew in a record-setting audience of 3.5 million.
 A little over a decade later, the Rolling Stones would also play a free concert at the Rio locale, with 1.5 million in attendance (the concert tape is finally set to be released sometime in 2021).
 While only a few concerts have been held at the beach to date, the massive turnouts have earned the venue a place in rock history nonetheless.